The Social Security Disability Interview

 You should also have the contact information available for all past employment supervisors, including business addresses and phone numbers.
 In addition, you should figure out the approximate start and end dates for each job that you worked in the last 15 years.
 It helps to write all of this down so you have it right in front of you during the interview.

-Social Security should send you a form to fill out beforehand, but if you don't receive it in time, write your information out on a sheet of paper in a clear, organized fashion.
-This will allow the claims rep to process your information more quickly, so that the field office rep can forward it to the state agency that makes disability claims decisions.
-This agency is commonly called Disability Determination Services (DDS), but the name of the agency can vary from state to state.
+Having this information written down will allow the Social Security rep to process your information more quickly so that the field office rep can forward it to the state agency that'll decide your claim.
+This agency is commonly called Disability Determination Services (DDS), but the name can vary from state to state.

 What Happens After the Disability Interview?